#226 – The Conflict Over Residential Fire Sprinkler Requirements, Part 1

 To date, housing and building industry groups have been instrumental in spearheading efforts to block sprinkler mandates in at least 25 states.
 In New York, builders and real estate agents took the lead in opposing mandatory sprinkler requirements in new homes, and in Texas, a retroactive statewide ban overturned at least one city’s sprinkler requirement.
 Former New Jersey Governor Chris Christie twice vetoed sprinkler requirements approved by the legislature.
 In Minnesota, builders took their battle to court to get the state’s code change reversed.

-While homebuilder groups have been effective at blocking many IRC sprinkler provisions, one notable exception is the state of California, where the IRC has been adopted with the residential sprinkler requirement included.
-The requirement is estimated to increase the cost of a new home by an average of $5,000, according to the California Building Industry Association―an additional expense they claim will dampen an already sluggish housing market.
+While homebuilder groups have been successfully blocked many IRC sprinkler provisions, one notable exception is the state of California, where the IRC has been adopted with the residential sprinkler requirement included.
+The requirement, effective since January 2011, is estimated to increase the cost of a new home by an average of $5,000, according to the California Building Industry Association―an additional expense they claim will dampen an already sluggish housing market.

 Supporters of the mandate, on the other hand, argue that it is an essential safety measure that will protect homes and people, especially in the wildfire-prone state of California.
 And an extra cost of $5,000 over the course of a 30-year mortgage adds only about $20 per month to an average loan payment.